Rannvijay Singh (politician)

 Rannvijay Singh was elected unopposed to the Bihar Legislative Council on 3 June 2016.
 He is a member of Janata Dal (United).
 He is a former member of Rashtriya Janata Dal.
 On 23 June 2020 he along with four other MLCS merged with JD(U).
 He was again elected as a Member of Bihar Legislative Council on MLA quota in 2022.

-He was in talks of fighting the Bihar Legislative Assembly election from Barhara, but it couldn't materialize.
+He was in talks of fighting the Bihar Legislative Assembly election from Barhara, but it could not materialize.